ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 ### Using Custom Learning Rate Schedule

-Astute readers might already notice that when `relative_step=False` and `warmup_init=False`, the `rel_step_size` is simply the learning rate given the user has given to the optimizer.
+Astute readers might already notice that when `relative_step=False` and `warmup_init=False`, the `rel_step_size` is simply the learning rate the user has given to the optimizer.
 We can use regular PyTorch learning rate schedulers to control that variable.
 My [pull request](https://github.com/huggingface/transformers/pull/9751) fixed a bug that prevents the variable from being incorrectly updated by Adafactor.

 ## Working Examples